-LDD treatment should be delayed if any of the following new symptoms or changes in performance are noted;
+LDL treatment should be delayed if any of the following new symptoms or changes in performance are noted;

-- Best Corrected Distance Visual Acuity: With any loss of BCDVA (unless the cause is known to be non-retinal) of 10 letters or more on an ETDRS (logMAR) chart compared to the Postop Week 3 BCDVA, treatment should be delayed.
+- Color Vision Testing: Treatment should be delayed if the subject scores worse on Part 2 for Tritan evaluation when compared to the initial pre-light treatment test. - Erythropsia Evaluation: With any score of 2 (red), the treatment should be delayed. - Best Corrected Distance Visual Acuity: With any loss of BCDVA (unless the cause is known to be non-retinal) of 10 letters or more on an ETDRS (logMAR) chart when compared to the initial pre-light treatment BCDVA, treatment should be delayed.